 second/forced vital capacity (FEV1/FVC) ratio of >= 50% is demonstrated.

-* Must be receiving a stable course of approved PAH oral mono therapies for a minimum of 14 days prior to treatment period.
+* The subject must be receiving a stable course of approved PAH oral therapy (including oral PGI and/or approved, non-prostanoid PAH oral therapy or approved dual oral therapy) for a minimum of 3 months prior to Baseline.

 * Age 18-80 years inclusive.

 In addition to the Eligibility Criteria listed subjects with the diagnosis of PH-IPF shall be required to meet all of the following Inclusion Criteria.